NillionNetwork/secretvaults-py/README.rst

 Description and Purpose
 ------------------------

-This wrapper provides functions to simplify usage of Nillion's SecretVault and nilQL.
+This wrapper provides functions to simplify usage of Nillion's SecretVault and blindfold.

 Installation and Usage